HyggshiOSDeveloper/Hyggshi-OS-project-center/MOD_POLICY.md

 - Changing the author's name to another name is considered a violation of HOSDOS policy.

+- Use of the Hyggshi OS project is clearly marked as closed source.
+Strictly prohibited.
+If you intentionally violate, you may violate HOSDOS policy.

 ---

 ## 4. 🏷️ Attribution Required